How do I register my organization with the VSLC?

 There are many reasons what a student would volunteer.
 Some students feel the need to give back to their community while others enjoy the camaraderie established by working along side other volunteers.
 Because the VSLC will track and verify all of your service hours, students can use their volunteer experience when looking for a job.
 Employers value well rounded students that are engaged in their community.
 Also, there are scholarships and awards available for those students who show particular interest in service.

 How do I volunteer?

 There are several ways to volunteer through the VSLC.
-The first step to volunteering is filling out an EBLAST Request Form.
-This will put you into our volunteer system, and you will be notified of any opportunities.
+The first step to volunteering is joining the VSLC's OrgSync Page.
 The available opportunities usually fall into two categories.
 The first category is on campus volunteering.
 This includes our Signature Events and other events happening on campus that require volunteers.
 For a list of these, click here.